chef-boneyard/devops-kungfu/talk-notes.md

   <li> Talib Kweli explained to me that artists amplify the movement they see in the world
     <li> Marvin Gaye didn't write What's Goin On and <li>then<li> the movement happened
     <li> The movement happened, and Marvin had to respond to, and amplify it, with his art
-  <li> That is my intenet here - I will use my platform to raise up the voices of those who are doing the work
+  <li> That is my intent here - I will use my platform to raise up the voices of those who are doing the work
     <li> And we can then leverage it as a platform to help each other
     <li> And to further our aims of having our workplace be a better place
 </ul>